Welcome to Saturday Greetings 107.

 This first recipe comes to you courtesy of the Food Network Kitchen.
 It is Roasted Rosemary Chicken with Potatoes.
 I would still bake the potatoes for Mike, but I will probably have broccoli for my side.

 This smothered pork chop recipe from Country Living sounds like a good one.
 Let me know if you try it.

-I hope you enjoyed the roundup of items that I found this week.
-Don’t forget to comment below.
-Let me know if there is something you would like me to research.
+I hope you enjoyed my Saturday Greetings 107 roundup of items for this week.
+Contact me know if there is something you would like me to research.
 Until next Saturday, keep safe.